andmoraes01/react-basic/README.md

 # react-basic
 A project to practice react concepts.
 Here we will learn and test all studies carried out.

-# Itens implementados (Em andamento...)
+# Implemented items (In progress...)
-This section will descrever concepts that are used in implementation of this project.
-Each topic was described techniques and methodologies applicated to implement the system.
+This section will describe concepts that are used in implementation of this project.
-# Conceitos Básicos e Sintaxe
-- Criação de um projeto em React do zero;
-- Configuração do github para commits de código;
+Each topic was approaches techniques and methodologies applicated to implement the system.

+# Basic Concepts and Syntax
+- Creation of a project in React from scratch;
+- Github configuration for code commits;
-- Criação de componentes utilizando JSX:
+- Component creation using JSX:
-    - Passando propriedades aos componentes;
-- Anterando estados da aplicação utilizando o método setState();
-- Manipulação de eventos;
+    - Passing properties to components;
+- Presetting application states using the setState() method;
+- Event handling;
-- Estilização dos componentes através do CSS;
+- Styling of components through CSS;
-- Instalação de pacotes adicionais para formatação de datas;
+- Installing additional packages for formatting dates;

 # Usando o react com requisições HTTP / Ajax